 Something unusual, shocking, and out of the ordinary makes a story worth covering.

-Not all these elements will apply to you or your brand.
-The nature of your business and the industry’s perspective will influence which qualities are tied to your pitch.
-In the B2B spectrum, proximity, prominence and timeliness are most commonly made use of.
+Not all of these elements will apply.
+The nature of your business and the industry’s perspective will influence the angles of your pitch.
+In the B2B spectrum, proximity, prominence, and timeliness are most commonly used.

-If it fails to tick these boxes, then do not pitch.
-It’ll give media outlets a negative impression of you and your knowledge.
-It could also negatively impact you when you do have something newsworthy.
-You want their attention when you have something important to say.
+If it fails to tick these boxes, then don’t pitch it.
+It’ll give a negative impression of you and could also negatively impact you when you do have something newsworthy.

 Interested in seeing what we can achieve for your business?
 Schedule a free intro call to learn more.

-A change in leadership or a new important figure joining your company is worth mentioning to your audience.
-Investors and other stakeholders like to know what’s happening with management.
+A change in leadership or a new important figure joining your company is worth mentioning.
+Investors like to know what’s happening with management.

-Awards are a symbol of your work and an indication that you’re recognized as one of the top companies in your field.
+Awards recognize your hard work and indicate that you’re one of the top companies in your field.

-Research relevant journalists for your media pitch list most likely to be interested in running your story.
+Research the journalists most likely to be interested in running your story.
 Read what they have covered previously and use it to help you understand if your story will appeal to them.